jbech-linaro/optee_docs/general/index.rst

 Getting started
 ===============

-This is general information about OP-TEE.
+This contains general information about OP-TEE, how to get in contact, how to contribute, how to report security issues etc. It is intended for people who are new to OP-TEE.

 .. toctree::
    :maxdepth: 2